Bobby Hart, Co-Writer of Monkees Hits, Dies at 86

 “Very sad news to report: Bobby Hart, the songwriting dynamo who was half of the duo responsible for so many Monkees songs, has died.
 With partner Tommy Boyce, Bobby penned tracks like ‘I Wanna Be Free,’ ‘Last Train to Clarksville, the iconic ‘Monkees’ theme, and so many more, in addition to his solo songwriting career with hits like ‘Hurt So Bad’ for Little Anthony & the Imperials.
 He will be remembered for his incredible talent and his innate spirituality.”

-No cause or place of death was cited in the post.
+No place of death was cited in the post.
 Hart was 86.

 Related: Micky Dolenz on the Monkees’ early days